-Basis of Presentation: The Company's condensed consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+Basis of Presentation: The Company's condensed consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial reporting.
 Any reference in these notes to applicable guidance is meant to refer to the authoritative U.S. GAAP as found in the ASC and Accounting Standards Update ("ASU") of the Financial Accounting Standards Board ("FASB").

-The accompanying condensed consolidated financial statements and footnotes to the financial statements have been prepared on the same basis as the most recently audited annual financial statements and, in the opinion of management, reflect all normal recurring adjustments necessary for the fair presentation of the Company's financial position as of March 31, 2022 and the results of its operations and its cash flows for the three months ended March 31, 2022.
-The results for the three months ended March 31, 2022 are not necessarily indicative of results to be expected for the year ending December 31, 2022, any other interim periods, or any future year or period.
+The accompanying condensed consolidated financial statements and footnotes to the financial statements have been prepared on the same basis as the most recently audited annual financial statements and, in the opinion of management, reflect all normal recurring adjustments necessary for the fair presentation of the Company's financial position for the reported periods.
+The results of operations for any interim periods are not necessarily indicative of results to be expected for the year ending December 31, 2022, any other interim periods, or any future year or period.
 These condensed consolidated financial statements should be read in conjunction with, our audited consolidated financial statements for the year ended December 31, 2021, which were included in our Annual Report on Form 10-K that was filed with the Securities and Exchange Commission ("SEC") on March 17, 2022.

-Note 2.
-Summary of Significant Accounting Policies
+2. Summary of Significant Accounting Policies

-Principles of Consolidation: The accompanying consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Arrys Therapeutics, Inc. ("Arrys"), Ikena Oncology Securities Corporation and Amplify Medicines, Inc. ("Amplify").
+Principles of Consolidation: The accompanying consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Arrys Therapeutics, Inc. ("Arrys"), Ikena Oncology Securities Corporation and Amplify Medicines, Inc, ("Amplify").
 All intercompany balances and transactions have been eliminated in consolidation.

 Use of Estimates: The preparation of the Company's financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
 Estimates and judgments are based on historical information and other market-specific or various relevant assumptions, including in certain circumstances, future projections, that management believes to be reasonable under the circumstances.
 Actual results could differ materially from estimates.
-Significant estimates and assumptions are used for, but not limited to the accruals for research and development expenses, research and development revenue under a collaboration agreement, the determination of fair value of equity instruments and intangible assets acquired in an asset acquisition and, for periods prior to the completion of the IPO, stock based compensation expense.
+Significant estimates and assumptions are used for, but not limited to the accruals for research and development expenses, research and development revenue under a collaboration agreement and, for periods prior to the completion of the IPO, stock based compensation expense.

 Summary of Significant Accounting Policies: The significant accounting policies and estimates used in the preparation of the accompanying consolidated financial statements are described in the Company's audited consolidated financial statements for the year ended December 31, 2021 included in the Company's Annual Report on Form 10-K that was filed with the SEC on March 17, 2022.
-There have been no material changes in the Company's significant accounting policies during the three months ended March 31, 2022 except as discussed below.
+There have been no material changes in the Company's significant accounting policies during the six months ended June 30, 2022 except as discussed below.